LaptopDev/dotfiles/scripts/x11 screen recorder and cropper/readme.md

 * **If you have an NVIDIA GPU:** Ensure the nvidia-utils and latest drivers are installed.
 * **If you have AMD/Intel:** You will need to change \-c:v hevc\_nvenc to \-c:v libx264 or \-c:v h264\_vaapi in the recording section of the script.

-Would you like me to help you modify the script to work with Intel/AMD (VAAPI) instead of NVIDIA?